Sport in Malaysia: Olympics, Paralympics and Deaflympics

 Malaysia first participated at the 1964 Summer Olympics, and has sent athletes to compete in every Summer Olympic Games since then, except the 1980 Summer Olympics, which it boycotted.
 Malaysia, since 2018, has taken part in the Winter Olympic Games.
 The Olympic Council of Malaysia is the National Olympic Committee for Malaysia.
 Malaysian athletes have won a total of eleven medals at the Summer Olympic Games.
 Eight medals have been won in badminton, two medals have been won in diving and one medal has been won in cycling.

 Malaysia made its Paralympic Games debut at the 1972 Summer Paralympics.
 The country was then absent for three consecutive editions of the Summer Paralympics, before making its return at the 1988 Summer Paralympics.
 Malaysia has participated in every subsequent edition of the Summer Paralympics, but has never entered the Winter Paralympics.
 Malaysian Paralympic Council is the National Paralympic Committee for Malaysia.
 Malaysian athletes have won a total of seven medals at the Paralympic Games: three gold, two silver and five bronze.

 Malaysia first participated at the 1993 Summer Deaflympics, and has sent athletes to compete in every Summer Deaflympic Games since then, except the 1997 and the 2013 Summer Deaflympics.
 The nation has never competed at the Winter Deaflympics.
 Malaysian Deaf Sports Association is the governing body of deaf sports for Malaysia.
 Malaysian athletes have won a total of eleven medals at the Deaflympic Games: one gold, seven silver and three bronze.

 Hosted sports competitions

 Sport media in Malaysia

 On 28 July 1984, TV3 became the first commercial channel in collaboration with RTM bringing Malaysians the live coverage of the Los Angeles Olympics.
-The live coverage for multi-sport events and international championships always been done since then.

 On 25 March 2010, Astro Arena, the country's first local sports channel went on air.
-Astro Arena (Channel 801) a 24-hour local sports channel will be delivered predominantly in Malay and available to all Astro customers under its Family Pack.
-Astro Arena is featuring live local sports, a comprehensive 7-day a week coverage of local and international sports news, informative magazine and information programming and interactive viewer involvement.
+Astro Arena (Channel 801) a 24-hour local sports channel will be delivered predominantly in Malay and available to all Astro customers under its Family Pack..